l-aldarondo/School_District_Analysis/README.md

 <sub>Figure 1.8 Original low schools

 * How does replacing the ninth-grade scores affect the following:

 * #### Math and reading scores by grade

+    * After replacing Thomas High school 9th grade scores for both math and reading with n/a, the average score remained the same when compared with the original analysis, as we can see in (Fig 1.9 - 1.12).

 ![Challenge_Math_Scores_by_Grade](./Images/challenge_math_score_by_grade.png)